getsan4u/wp-backup/README.md

 # wp-backup
-wordpress domain files and database backup script.
+Consider a senario you have a domain abc.com, need to do the following task -take backup of both website files and database and remove the backup olderthan 15days